 Now when it comes to Religious music (or sacred music), churches do not need a performance license to play or perform copyrighted music during worship service - Churches qualify for an important exemption in the U.S. Copyright Law (section 110).

-However, Print Music Royalties and licensing still do exist, even in the world of spirituality, Dick Weissman explains:
+However, Print Music Royalties and licensing still do exist, even in the world of spirituality, Richard Weissman explains:

 Maybe Kanye is onto something with his Sunday Service!!!